KnutAM/NeperStructureGenerator.jl/docs/src/examples.md

 5. Visualize Directory Example

 You can visualize all tessellations and meshes in a specific directory using the `NeperStructureGenerator.visualize_directory()` function.
-Here's how you can visualize all files in a directory:
+Here is how you can visualize all files in a directory:

 ```julia
 using NeperStructureGenerator